-Kim Dow brings experience in the corporate, scientific, and academic fields to her role as Chief of Academics at USPA.
+Kim Dow brings experience in the corporate, scientific, and academic fields to her role as Chief Academic Officer at USPA.

 Kim began her career at the Harvard-Smithsonian Center for Astrophysics (CfA) in Cambridge, MA as the Education Officer for the High Energy Astrophysics Division.
 She directed several education and outreach programs for the general public that pertained to NASA missions, as well as a number of teacher-based professional development efforts.
 At CfA, she also founded a summer program for undergraduates that provided hands-on research opportunities.
 Many of these programs included the development of technology based learning experiences.
 As a member of the NASA ROSAT mission team, she also conducted x-ray analysis of the Coma Cluster of Galaxies, specifically on the nature of dark matter.